A Volume-of-Fluid method for variable-density, two-phase flows at supercritical pressure: Results and verification

-The standing wave problem is an appropriate test to validate the relaxation time of a perturbed two-phase interface driven by capillary forces.
+The capillary wave problem is an appropriate test to validate the relaxation time of a perturbed two-phase interface driven by capillary forces.
 Gravity is neglected here, although the analytical solution of this problem for incompressible flows with infinite depth proposed by Prosperetti~\cite{prosperetti1981motion} may include it.
 Dodd and Ferrante~\cite{dodd2014fast} validate their two-phase code for incompressible flows without phase change and analyze the capillary wave problem with evaporation to verify the spatial convergence of their two-phase code~\cite{dodd2021vof}.

-Here, a similar analysis is performed for the same binary mixture of oxygen and \textit{n}-decane seen in Section \ref{subsec:1Dres}.
+A similar analysis is performed for the same binary mixture of oxygen and \textit{n}-decane seen in Subsection \ref{subsec:1Dres}.
 Each phase has the same initial temperature and composition, but the analyzed thermodynamic pressures vary between 10, 50, 100 and 150 bar.
-The two-dimensional domain is a rectangular box of 30 \(\mu\)m wide with a liquid pool of 20 \(\mu\)m depth.
+The two-dimensional domain is a rectangular box of 30 \(\mu\)m wide with a liquid layer of 20 \(\mu\)m depth.
 The liquid-gas interface is spatially perturbed with a sinusoidal wave of 1 \(\mu\)m amplitude and 30 \(\mu\)m wavelength, while both fluids are initially at rest.
 The amplitude-to-wavelength ratio of 1/30 can be considered a small interface perturbation.
-The height of the domain must englobe the mixing region in both phases during the analyzed times.
+The height of the domain must contain the mixing region in both phases during the analyzed times.
 For 100 and 150 bar, a height of 60 \(\mu\)m is enough.
-For 50 bar, it is changed to 70 \(\mu\)m and, for 10 bar, to 100 \(\mu\)m.
-Periodic boundary conditions are imposed in the \(x\)-direction (i.e., tangential to the interface), open-boundary conditions are imposed in the \(y\)-direction at the end of the gas-phase domain and no-slip wall boundary conditions are imposed at the bottom of the liquid pool.
+For 50 bar, it is increased to 70 \(\mu\)m and, for 10 bar, to 100 \(\mu\)m.
+Periodic boundary conditions are imposed in the \(x\)-direction (i.e., tangential to the interface), an open-boundary (i.e., outflow conditions) is imposed in the \(y\)-direction at the end of the gas-phase domain and no-slip wall boundary conditions are imposed at the bottom of the liquid layer.

-The mixing in both phases is very similar to the one-dimensional case since the interface perturbation is small and there is no shear flow.
-The relaxation of the interface deformation caused by capillary forces drives the overall picture further towards a one-dimensional solution.
+The mixing in both phases is similar to the one-dimensional case since the interface perturbation is small and there is no shear flow.
+The relaxation of the interface deformation caused by capillary forces drives the overall picture further toward a one-dimensional solution.
 Nevertheless, this transient process allows us to study the accuracy and resolution of the numerical model.